 Power steering:

-This was a must for me, being 75 and having had surgery on both rotator cuffs.
+This was a must for me, being 75 (now 77 and going strong) and having had surgery on both rotator cuffs.
 The MR2 unit works great.
 It steers my heavy car and wide tires as easily as any ICE car.

 code by jerry